-During their induction all staff will receive suitable training in their responsibilities for data protection in their work and the relevant procedures.
-This will be supplemented with staff briefings, inset training and other methods of updating staff as necessary e.g. briefing emails, notices etc.
+During their induction, all staff and volunteers will receive suitable training in their responsibilities for data protection in their work or volunteering, and the relevant procedures.
+This will be supplemented with staff briefings, inset training, and other methods of updating staff and volunteers as necessary e.g., briefing emails, notices etc.

-This policy is available to all staff in hard copy in the school office and digitally in the governors file-space It can also be provided to others on request.
+This policy is available to all staff and volunteers in hard copy in the office and digital copy on the school website.
+It can also be provided to others on request.
 This policy will be updated regularly in line with changes in practice or clarifications required after applying it to resolve data protection issues.